 When you have a laundry list of non-urgent projects, there’s just no way you’re going to get it all done doing one thing at time.

 So work in batches and across multiple tasks.
 Incremental progress on different fronts is better than pouring all your time this summer into one project alone.

 8. Finally, make the most of unexpectedly productive work time.

 The nice thing about spring (and summer) is that the productivity potential is high.
-Time can just fall from the sky one day – in the form of a work-from-home day, or an unusually empty office – and you manage to bang out a task quicker than planned.
+Time can just fall from the sky one day, in the form of a work-from-home day or an unusually empty office (like around the 4th of July, when everyone goes on vacation).